 Let God Count the Sheep

-No shepherd cares for every sheep.
-Each one knows which sheep are in his covenant flock.
+No shepherd cares for every sheep, but only those in his covenant flock.
 You may love all sheep, but not to the same degree.
 Some you claim and some you don’t.
 I love all horses, but they don’t all live in my barn.

 Care for your sheep, but let God count them and be the ultimate provider.